PromyLOPh/xmclib/XMCLib/examples/XMC4800_series/ETH/HTTPSERVER_RAW/README.txt

 HTTPSERVER

 This is a demonstration of how to make the most basic kind of server using lWIP.

 * httpd.c - uses,
   - the raw API
   - the system timer to  to have certain functions called at regular intervals to perform house-keeping tasks, such as handling TCP timeouts, retransmissions and so forth.
-  - Uses CGI
+  - Uses CGI and SSI

 * fsdata.c is the flash file system, generated from the makefsdata folder using the makefsdata utility
   - to generate new content for the server,